datascian/Predicting-the-Price-Range-of-Used-Cars/README.md

 # CIND-820
-Predicting The Price Of Used Cars Using Regression Analysis
+Predicting The Price Of Used Cars

 GitHub link: https://github.com/jiancii/CIND-820